One Arrest: The Police

-The street
+The Street

 Greggs gets Johnny out of his charge for possession on Bubbles' behalf; part of his deal involves going into a treatment program.
 Bubbles and Johnny attend a Narcotics Anonymous meeting as part of the deal.
 Bubbles is impressed by the speaker, Walon, and declares that he has a strong desire to live at the end of the meeting.

 D'Angelo visits Orlando's to see Avon.
 Orlando tells D'Angelo he has a proposition for him.
-Later, in the pit, Orlando asks him to help sell some cocaine from New Orleans behind Avon's back; D'Angelo tells Orlando he will have to think about it.

-In the office of Orlando's, Stringer berates Stinkum for talking on the phone and insists that something is wrong in D'Angelo's crew.
-Avon tells D'Angelo to change up and stop all trade for now.
-He also worries that the police do not seem to be onto Stinkum, as they should have connected him through the truck's plate number already.
-In the pit, Bodie quizzes Poot about Wallace, who has holed up in his squat and started taking drugs since Brandon's murder.
-Stringer orders them to rip out the payphones in the pit and to vary which payphones they use, not using the same one more than once per day.
+Later, in the Pit, Orlando asks him to help sell some cocaine from New Orleans behind Avon's back; D'Angelo tells Orlando he will have to think about it.
+Meanwhile, Stringer berates Stinkum for talking on the phone and insists that something is wrong in D'Angelo's crew.
+Avon tells D'Angelo to change up and stop all trade for the time being.
+He also worries that the police do not seem to be onto Stinkum, as they should have connected him through the plate number on his vehicle already.
+In the Pit, Bodie quizzes Poot about Wallace, who has holed up in his squat and started taking drugs since Brandon's murder.
+Stringer orders them to rip out the payphones in the Pit and to vary which payphones they use, not using the same one more than once per day.

 Production

-Title reference

-The title of this episode seemingly refers to the arrest of Bird for the murder of William Gant, the major event of the episode.
-As the wiretaps are killed by the payphone removal, "One Arrest"—that of Kevin Johnston, the runner—is also the sum total of progress the unit made from information gathered from the wire.

-Another interpretation of the title is that it refers to Rawls's demand that Santangelo close at least one case; for a homicide case to be considered "closed" only requires that a suspect be arrested and charged.
-After the suspect is charged, the murder is considered closed/solved even if the suspect is not convicted; this is why, earlier in the season, Rawls pushes for arrests on murders in order to help the statistics, even though the cases are weak.

 Epigraph

 Bunk uses this phrase when Omar discusses his rules for life on the street.
-It also refers to the codes that the law and the street also follow, such as that there should be no talking on phones about business which Stinkum breaks resulting in being berated by Stringer.